msal4/persist/README.md

 # persist
-A simple key value pair storage for simple use cases, it can store premitive values such as strings, integers and booleans.
+A key-value pair storage for simple use cases, used to store premitive values.

 ### Example: